Nifedipine Ointment

 What is Nifedipine Ointment?

 Nifedipine ointment is a medicated rectal ointment, commonly compounded at 0.2%, 0.3%, or 0.5% strength when prescribed.
 It is one smooth-muscle relaxant option used in anal fissure care plans.
+Patients and prescribers sometimes call it nifedipine cream or topical nifedipine — for this use these names refer to the same kind of compounded preparation; the ointment base is chosen for how and where it is applied.

 Diltiazem 2% may be prescribed instead of nifedipine.
 These are alternative active ingredient approaches, not ingredients that are normally combined together unless the prescription specifically says so.